ToolShedTested

 Ryobi PSBID01B ONE+ HP

-2,200 in-lbs of surge torque for $79 -- and it shares batteries with every other ONE+ tool.
+2,200 in-lbs of surge torque in this price tier -- and it shares batteries with every other ONE+ tool.

 Best Premium